 The U.S. National Invasive Species Act, or NISA, was enacted in 1996 in response to growing reports of harmful organisms being released into U.S. ports through ballast water taken on by vessels in foreign ports.
 NISA established a ballast water management program for vessels entering U.S. waters.
 Under NISA, mid-ocean ballast water exchange is voluntary, except for vessels heading to the Great Lakes or Hudson Bay, or vessels engaged in the foreign export of Alaskan North Slope crude oil.
-However, NISA's reporting and record keeping requirements are mandatory for vessels bound for any port in the United States
+However, NISA's reporting and record keeping requirements are mandatory for vessels bound for any port in the United States.

 In March 2012, the U.S. Coast Guard issued a final rule establishing standards for the allowable concentration of living organisms in ballast water discharged in U.S. waters and requiring the phase-in of Coast Guard approved ballast water management systems.
-The rule went into effect in June 2012, and adopts ballast water discharge standards for vessels calling on U.S. ports and intending to discharge ballast water equivalent to those set in IMO's Ballast Water Management Convention.
+The rule went into effect in June 2012, and adopts ballast water discharge standards for vessels calling on U.S. ports and intending to discharge ballast water equivalent to those set in IMO's Ballast Water Management Convention (to which the U.S. is not a party).
 The final rule requires that ballast water discharge have no more than 10 living organisms per milliliter for organisms between 10 and 50 micrometers in size.
 For organisms larger than 50 micrometers, the discharge can have 10 living organisms per cubic meter of discharge.
-The U.S. Coast Guard had reviewed the practicability of implementing a more stringent ballast water discharge standard.
-The rule requires installation of Coast Guard approved ballast water management systems by new vessels constructed on or after December 1, 2013, and existing vessels as of their first drydocking after January 1, 2016.
-If Coast Guard type approved technologies were not available by a vessel's compliance date, the vessel may request an extension to the deadline from the U.S. Coast Guard.
-On December 2, 2016 the U.S. Marine Safety Center announced the approval of the first Coast Guard type approved ballast water management systems.
-Existing letters extending dates for vessels to comply with the ballast water management system requirements remain valid, and the Coast Guard will consider requests for additional extensions if evidence is shown by the owner or operator as to why compliance is not possible.
+Ships sailing in U.S. waters are required to employ a type-approved ballast water management system which is compliant with U.S. Coast Guard regulations.
+As of January 2018, the USCG has issued Type Approval for six ballast water management systems, with additional systems under review.
+The Coast Guard will still consider requests for extensions of a vessel's compliance date if evidence is shown by the owner or operator as to why compliance is not possible.